spdk/spdk/doc/bdev.md

 ## NVMe bdev character device {#bdev_config_nvme_cuse}

 This feature is considered as experimental.
+You must configure with --with-nvme-cuse option to enable this RPC.

 Example commands

-`rpc.py bdev_nvme_cuse_register -n Nvme0 -p spdk/nvme0`
+`rpc.py bdev_nvme_cuse_register -n Nvme3

-This command will register /dev/spdk/nvme0 character device associated with Nvme0 controller.
-If there are namespaces created on Nvme0 controller, for each namespace device /dev/spdk/nvme0nX is created.
+This command will register a character device under /dev/spdk associated with Nvme3 controller.
+If there are namespaces created on Nvme3 controller, a namespace character device is also created for each namespace.

+For example, the first controller registered will have a character device path of /dev/spdk/nvmeX, where X is replaced with a unique integer to differentiate it from other controllers.
+Note that this 'nvmeX' name here has no correlation to the name associated with the controller in SPDK.
+Namespace character devices will have a path of /dev/spdk/nvmeXnY, where Y is the namespace ID.

 Cuse devices are removed from system, when NVMe controller is detached or unregistered with command: